-- The White Tower is the most recognizable symbol of Thessaloniki, often referred to as the 'Tower of Thessaloniki.'
+- The Thessaloniki White Tower is the most recognizable symbol of the city, often referred to as the 'Tower of Thessaloniki.'

 - It was initially built as part of the city's defensive walls in the 15th century.
 Over the centuries, it has served various purposes, including as a prison, a fortification, and a military outpost.